 Several competing cards require double that spending to earn their sign-up bonuses, which could put them out of reach for more modest spenders.
-For example, while the Ink Business Unlimited® Credit Card carries a whopping $750 sign-up bonus, you’ll need to spend $7,500 in your first three months to get it.
-The Amex Blue Business Cash Card, meanwhile, only offers a $250 welcome bonus for a $3,000 spend in your first three months.
+For example, while the Ink Business Unlimited® Credit Card carries a whopping $900 sign-up bonus, you’ll need to spend $6,000 in your first three months to get it.

 Finance purchases or free up cash flow

 Along with the savings you’ll enjoy on everyday purchases thanks to its ongoing cash back rewards, the Business Advantage Unlimited Cash Rewards card could help you save big on interest charges.
-You’ll enjoy a 0% introductory APR for nine billing cycles on new purchases, followed by an ongoing variable APR of 12.24% to 22.24%.
-This means that as long as you make your minimum payment each month, you can carry a balance for nine months without being charged any interest – you’ll only pay interest on any balance that remains at the end of your promotional period.
+You’ll enjoy a 0% introductory APR for nine billing cycles on new purchases, followed by an ongoing variable APR of 18.49% to 28.49%.
+This means that as long as you make your minimum payment each month, you can carry a balance for nine billing cycles without being charged any interest – you’ll only pay interest on any balance that remains at the end of your introductory period.

 Once your intro APR period ends, the card’s average ongoing APR is also fairly low, with the low-end APR coming in well below the average credit card interest rate of around 16%.